Achievable logoAchievable logo

 100 shares of stock; common denomination for stock trading

-According to the ask, the market maker is willing to sell up to 700 shares of GM stock at $41.
-The difference between the market maker’s buy price of $40 and sell price of $41 is how they make a profit.
-Often referred to as the “spread,” this $1 difference can add up as market makers are known for performing thousands of trades daily.
+On the ask side, the market maker is willing to sell up to 700 shares at $41.
+The difference between the market maker’s buy price ($40) and sell price ($41) is the market maker’s potential profit.
+This difference is called the spread.
+Even small spreads can add up because market makers may execute thousands of trades each day.

-A $1 spread is not common with actively traded stocks.
-In most cases, popular stocks have spreads in the pennies.
-In an efficient market, financial firms make substantial profits even with small spreads.
-An efficient market is defined as one with active trading and small spreads.
-As long as the market maker trades enough with the public, these small spreads tend to add up over the day.
+A $1 spread is not typical for actively traded stocks.
+In most cases, popular stocks have spreads measured in pennies.
+In an efficient market, firms can still earn substantial profits because trading is active and spreads are small.
+As long as the market maker trades frequently with the public, those small spreads can accumulate over the day.

 Bid